 For example, enginemen and machinists faced asbestos exposure.

 Exposed to asbestos at work: Enginemen and machinists

 Enginemen and machinists worked in engine rooms that were often laden with asbestos.
 The asbestos was contained in and around engine piping, insulation, adhesives and gaskets.
 Working in and around these items put these workers at a high risk of asbestos exposure.

 Asbestos is no longer used in most manufactured products.
 However, its historical presence in ships and navy vessels can put people at risk of exposure.
 People who repair or decommission ships built from the 1930s to the 1980s currently face asbestos exposure.
-This list offers additional examples of how people were exposed to asbestos through their work in shipyards.
+Many shipyard responsibilities, such as installing insulation and pipes, led to frequent exposure.

 03. Asbestos Lawsuits

 Shipyard workers, veterans and visitors of Portsmouth Naval Shipyard are at risk of developing mesothelioma or another asbestos illness.
 Those diagnosed have several claim options to receive financial compensation.